xarmar/conference-track-management/ThoughtProcess.md

 Since releasing the first version of this app, I've already fixed and improved a few things like:
 - Mobile responsiveness (feature).
 - The slider builder having an initial state.duration of " ".
-Which meant that, if the user didn't move a Talk's slider, the submited valuee would be null (hotfix).
+Which meant that, if the user didn't move a Talk's slider, the submitted value would be null (hotfix).

 I also changed the way the Text Area captures user input (feature).
 - Now the App uses spaces to get the array of words, instead of a comma.